From the author:

 Moderations offer many opportunities and a great risk - the demotivation of the participants.
 Each participant invests a lot of time, brain power and passion in the event.
 Hence, she only does Sense, if the organizer has an honest interest in the results and is also willing to continue working with this output.

-However, if moderations are used as “alibi events”, the frustration of the participants is assured.
-Rightly so - what else is there to be discussed or worked out if the result is already unofficially determined and the participants should only be given the feeling of having been involved?
-Here, the moderator must check in advance whether real results are desired or whether the event is mere waste.
+If moderations are used as “alibi events”, the frustration of the participants is assured.
+Rightly so - what else is there to be discussed or worked out if the result has already been unofficially determined and the participants should only be given the feeling of having been involved?
+Here the moderator has to check in advance whether real results are desired or whether the event is mere waste.

 In order to avoid alibi events, the moderator will ask the following questions:

 - What happens after that with the results?

 - Shall they be borne into the future?